jc-cr/ArduinoCLIControl/README.md

 make
 make upload
 ```
-7. Connect and commincate.
-With minicom you caa do:
+7. Connect and communicate.
+With minicom you can do:
     - Make sure to update with your device symlink name or USB port (found with `lsusb`)
 ```
 minicom -D /dev/yourDevice -b 9600